Allen-Bradley Controls, Drives, Visualisation, Network & Software

 ControlLogix

 The platform has been developed steadily since launching in 1998.
-In 2025, the current range is the model 5590 with firmware version V38.
+In 2026, the current range is the model 5590 with firmware version V38.
 These provide increased performance, capacity, productivity, and security to support the most demanding applications.
 Further, they have Integrated Motion over EtherNet/IP for high-speed motion applications (now up to 512 axes!), as well as SIL 2/PLd and SIL 3/PLe safety solutions.
 Read more about ControlLogix here.

 CompactLogix

 It is hard to keep up with developments in the little brother of the ControlLogix – the CompactLogix.
-The model 5480 is the latest, featuring the same engine as the 5580 ControlLogix, but featuring a Windows 10 IoT Enterprise OS running alongside the Logix control engine.
+The 5480 family is the latest, featuring the same engine as the 5580 ControlLogix, but featuring a Windows 10 IoT Enterprise OS running alongside the Logix control engine.
 With limitations in IO, connections and motion axes that confine it to mid-sized applications compared to ControlLogix, it still covers a lot of ground.
 Get the full CompactLogix story here.

 Network Switching